 Anybody can build these!
 Materials are heavy duty Velcro, paracord, and J-bead trim, which can be found at most hardware stores.
 It only costs a few dollars to treat windows.
 To learn more about installing these treatments, visit https://www.birdsavers.com/buildyourown.html.
 For more information about monitoring bird strikes, contact Dr. Mark Hostetler, email@example.com.

-You can participate in collecting data and help finding solutions on Birds and Window Strikes by using the iNaturalist app.
+You can participate in collecting data and help find solutions on Birds and Window Strikes by using the app at iNaturalist UF Bird Window Collision Project.
 This data is being used by the Florida Wildlife Extension and to provide tools for developers to design buildings that will help reduce the number of bird strikes.
 Follow the link to read more details and how you can help.

 Follow the links for more suggestions on how to prevent bird collisions: